emilybrooks/emilybrooks.github.io/tms.md

 		Murasame

 Artist:
+Itsuki:

 		Move heat wave next to charge
 		Move wyrmicide next to charge
-		Move itsuki's wind-thunder to the bottom
+		Move wind-thunder to the bottom

 Casting:

-		Kiria→Yashiro
+		Kiria > Yashiro

 !!! important !!!
 If you don't have another carrietta force, there's an encounter near the dark yashiro fight with carriettas.